Fighting for Victims of Catastrophic Explosions in Texas & Nationwide

 Call the Houston personal injury lawyers at Arnold & Itkin so we can review your case together.
 Our firm is one of the leading firms in the country for the victims of plant explosions, factory explosions, gas pipeline explosions, oil rig explosions, and offshore explosions.
 Our firm has beaten the largest companies in the world at trial, securing billions of dollars in verdicts and settlements for our clients.
 People turned to us for help after the BP Texas City refinery explosion in 2005, and we secured millions for their families.
 Workers turned to us after the 2013 Williams Olefin plant explosion in 2013, and we won more than $33 million total on their behalf—despite facing an army of litigants and corporate executives.
 Nearly one-third of the Deepwater Horizon crew turned to us after the oil rig exploded in 2010, and we secured massive confidential settlements to help get them back on their feet.

-Our explosion lawyers have investigated nearly every kind of industrial explosion that occurs on land and at sea.
+Our explosion accident attorneys have investigated nearly every kind of industrial explosion that occurs on land and at sea.
 Our understanding of these events is backed not only by research and expert testimony but by action.
 Arnold & Itkin has won real results for explosion victims—securing them the money they need to keep their homes, put food on the table, get medical care, and provide for their families.

 Plant Explosions, Oil Rig Explosions, & More

-When our firm wins a massive result for a family, it serves two purposes.
+When our firm wins a massive result for a family, it serves two purposes:

 One, it forces companies to make themselves safer.
 By putting a heavy price tag on incompetence, old equipment, and poor safety practices, companies feel the financial pressure to change their ways.
 This helps ensure that no one else is hurt in another explosion in the future.